fatimasheikh172/ai-native-book/frontend/docs/module-1-nervous-system/intro.md

 Physical AI has transformative applications across multiple domains:

-- **Humanoid Robotics**: Creating robots with human-like capabilities for assistance, companionship, and collaboration
+- **HUMANOID Robotics**: Creating robots with human-like capabilities for assistance, companionship, and collaboration
 - **Autonomous Systems**: Self-driving vehicles, drones, and other autonomous agents that navigate physical spaces
 - **Industrial Automation**: Smart manufacturing systems that adapt to changing conditions and optimize production
 - **Healthcare Robotics**: Assistive devices and robotic systems for medical procedures and patient care